 The ancient Tree of Life symbol is found in many ancient cultures the world over, due to its universal message.
 The branches reach for the sky while the roots reach down into the ground.
 A representation of the link between heaven and earth, mind and body and the never-ending cycle of life.
-Handcrafted in Dublin with a single green stone at its centre.
+T

 4. Connemara Marble Celtic Tara Brooch

 So now it’s time for another 5 star favorite.
 This stunning Celtic pin draws inspiration from one of Ireland’s iconic treasures, the Tara Brooch.
-Discovered in the 19th century and dating back to 700 AD, it is a stunning example of early Celtic art.
+Dating back to 700 AD, it is a stunning example of early Celtic art.
 Another reason to love this stand out Irish brooch is the stunning Connemara Marble accents.